Junior School Inspection Reports

 The pupils’ social skills are exceptionally strong.
 At all levels they show genuine care and concern for each other.

 Pupils of all backgrounds and faiths feel welcome and settle quickly into the school in a strong culture of mutual respect.

 To read the Senior School Inspection Report, please click on this link.

 About the ISI

+The Independent Schools Inspectorate (ISI) is the body approved by the Government for the purpose of inspecting schools belonging to the Independent Schools Council (ISC).
+Stockport Grammar School was visited during the Autumn Term as part of its regular programme of inspections.
 The ISI is generally recognised as being even more rigorous in its standards than Ofsted, as it sets as its benchmark standards of achievement which might be attained by the most highly selective schools in the maintained and independent sectors.
-Its judgements are based on a set scale in which excellent and good are the highest grades and the vocabulary used throughout the report reflects this.
+Its judgements are based on a set scale in which ‘excellent’ is the highest grade and the wording used throughout the reports reflects this.